Michael-xxxx/wildmon/README.md

 add a management user:
 wildfly-x.x.x\bin\add-user.bat

+if you want to use "escalation scripts" SLSB pooling must be enabled via jboss.cli /subsystem=ejb3/:write-attribute(name=default-slsb-instance-pool,value=slsb-strict-max-pool)

 Point your browser to: http://localhost:8080/lightfish4wildfly

 Go to Configuration --> Authentification set username/password of the management user